aleksibovellan/wazuh-alerts-to-signal/README.md

 sudo usermod -aG nordvpn $USER && newgrp nordvpn
 ```

-The NordVPN login process will print a callback URL after running the following command:
+The NordVPN login process will print an URL after running the following command:

 ```bash
 nordvpn login
 ```

-Use the URL to login into NordVPN in a browser.
-After successful login, the NordVPN-CLI either:
+Use a browser to visit the URL to login into NordVPN.
+After successful login, the NordVPN-CLI will either:

-1. updates itself with the accepted login information, or
+1. update itself with the accepted login information, or
-2. use the browser's successful login page, to copy the url for the "Continue" kind-of button, and use it in the terminal like so:
+2. you cab use the browser's successful login page, to copy the url for the "Continue" kind-of button, and use it in the terminal like so:

 ```bash
 nordvpn login --callback-url "https://api.nordvpn.com/..."